SzymonKubica/advent-of-code/README.md

-# Advent of Code Code Playground
+# Advent of Code Playground

 This repository contains my solutions for AoC for the past few years.
 The codebase is set up to allow for implementing solutions in different languages